Plyraa/iskenderiye-kutuphanesi/README.md

 ## Running the Frontend
 For the time being, this app runs locally.
 1. Clone this repository.
-2. Navigate to the server directory.
-3. Navigate to the client directory and install the libraries required by React with `npm install`
+3. Navigate to the server directory and install the libraries required by React with `npm install`
 4. Launch the page with `npm run dev`

 ## Running the Backend